RaviShankar-K/Building-an-LLM-From-Scratch/setup/README.md

 # Local Setup

 This section provides recommendations for running the code in this book locally.
-Note that the code in the main chapters of this book is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
-I tested all main chapters on an M3 MacBook Air laptop.
+Note that the code in repository is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
+I tested all code on an M3 MacBook Pro Max laptop.
 Additionally, if your laptop or desktop computer has an NVIDIA GPU, the code will automatically take advantage of it.

 &nbsp;
 ## Setting up Python